 Prerequisite: Any 200-level sociology course; POL 300 or SOC 302; and any Gen. Ed.
 Mathematics course, or consent of department chair.

 Offered: Fall, Spring, Summer.

+Soc 435 – Fieldwork in Sociology (1-4)

+Students will get hands-on experience using sociology in the field as part of an experiential learning process, such as through service learning or applied research, under an instructor’s supervision.
+4-16 contact hours.

+Prerequisite: Completion of at least 30 college credits with a minimum 2.5 GPA, and consent of Department Chair.
+Some fieldwork sites may have additional requirements.

+Offered: As needed.

 SOC 460 - Senior Seminar in Sociology (4)